geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 ## Create a garden

-Click on the "+ Garden" button in the lower left corner.
+Tap on the "+ Garden" button in the lower left corner.
 This will bring up the **Create Garden Screen**:

 <img width="300" src="/img/user-guide/create-garden.png"/>